laravel-liberu/documentation/docs/guide/development.md

 ## Linting & Aliases

-You may have noticed that there are two `.eslintrc.js` files that come with Enso, by default:
+You may have noticed that there are two `.eslintrc.js` files that come with Liberu, by default:
 - in the project root
 - in the `client` folder